 - How is (or how will) my capstone project help me build confidence in my knowledge, skills, and abilities as I embark on a career?

 - How will I respond to setbacks and disappointment?

 - What are my next steps in pursuing my long-term goals?

 These questions are provided to guide your reflective efforts.
 There is no expectation that you answer all of the guiding questions, or that you organize them in separate sections.
 You are encouraged to structure your ePortfolio in whatever format best fits your needs.
 It will be especially helpful to give examples from your classes or student organizations that illustrate your answers.
-Students accustomed to our previous rubric may find this mapping to the new rubric helpful:

 You can describe courses you have taken and make note of professors you connected with.
 You can keep track of work experience, groups you participate in, and awards you have won.
 An ePortfolio is also a great way to describe what research you are working on, study-abroad photos, a reflective journal, and anything else you have put effort into and would like to document and share.